 - Avoiding Risks of Implementation Failures

 Semiconductor and electronic products have evolved in the 20th century by introducing the horizontal division of labors.
-However in 21th century, several factors appeared and the simple don’t-care-beyond-the-boundary strategy does not work anymore.
-There are four common types of co-designs today.
+However in 21th century, several factors appeared and the simple don't-care-beyond-the-boundary strategy does not work anymore.
+GemPackage supports the four types of co-designs needed today.

 Co-Des I: IC Package Prototyping

 System-in-Package and Package-on-Package became popular for IC package structure, after the flip phones and digital still cameras appeared.
 It brought a sudden increase in IC package design cases.
 IC package houses supply the major design power, but they usually cannot provide feasibility study service, i.e. determining if the design being possible or not quickly without actually engaging the design.
 Then the IC package designers in the semiconductor suppliers have to perform the feasibility study themselves.
 Later, as the the signal speed increase, SI/PI issues are added in the phase, which changed the name from feasibility study to IC package prototyping.
 GemPackage has proven usefulness for IC package prototyping with the unique rats-bending based routability study function, the user-friendly wire bonding planning function, and many others.

 As the signal become faster and dimmer, the chip does not work correctly if the chip pins are assigned arbitrary and then routed to package pins in a spaghetti-like detoured paths.
 Dedicated routing techniques have been applied in the IC package and in the mother board, e.g. differential-pair parallel routing and equi-length routing, but they are essentially for local adjustment.
 In the end, the chip IO designers and the IC package designers should work together to determine the IO placement and IC package routings together.
 GemPackage has been used for the chip/package co-design because of the IO cell planning feature and the super-hierarchical nature of the database.